neo-apz/lanyon/index.md

 I’m really excited about this.
 You can find more information about it [here](http://www.saasbook.info/translations/ir).

-You can access my résumé from the sidebar.
+You can access my CV from the sidebar.

 Thanks for stopping by!